 Traditional Leche Frita Recipe: How to Make Fried Milk at Home

-To make Leche Frita, you’ll need a few key ingredients such as whole milk, sugar, cinnamon, lemon zest, cornstarch, eggs, flour, and vegetable oil for frying.
+You’ll need a few key ingredients such as whole milk, sugar, cinnamon, lemon zest, cornstarch, eggs, flour, and vegetable oil for frying to make Leche Frita.
 The process involves simmering milk with sugar, cinnamon, and lemon zest to create a creamy custard.
 This custard is then chilled, cut into squares, coated in flour, and fried until golden brown and crispy.
 The result is a heavenly combination of a smooth, creamy interior and a delightful crispy exterior.

 Exploring Variations of Fried Milk: Creative Twists and Flavor Enhancements

-While the traditional recipe remains the foundation, creative variations of Leche Frita have emerged over time.
-Some recipes incorporate different flavors such as vanilla, orange blossom water, or even a hint of liquor.
-Additionally, some variations experiment with different coatings, such as using breadcrumbs or even adding a layer of chocolate.
+While the traditional recipe remains the foundation, creative variations of Leche Frita have emerged.
+Some recipes incorporate flavors like vanilla, orange blossom water, or even a hint of liquor.
+Additionally, some variations experiment with different coatings, such as using breadcrumbs or adding a chocolate layer.
 These variations allow for personalization and the exploration of unique flavor profiles.

 Tips for Perfecting Your Leche Frita: Mastering the Crispy-Creamy Balance

-- Achieving the perfect custard consistency is crucial.
-Stirring the custard continuously over low heat prevents lumps and ensures a smooth texture.
+- Important: To achieve the perfect custard consistency, continuously stir the custard over low heat. prevent lumps and ensure a smooth texture by

 - When cutting the chilled custard, use a sharp knife dipped in hot water for clean and neat squares.

-- Fry the Leche Frita in small batches to maintain an even golden color and prevent overcrowding the pan.
+- To prevent overcrowding the pan, fry the Leche Frita in small batches to maintain an even golden color.

-- Serve the Leche Frita while it’s still warm for the best texture and flavor experience.
+- Serve the Leche Frita while still warm for the best texture and flavor experience.

 Ingredients